 On March 20, 2023, historian Kidada Williams joined Prentiss Charney Fellow Jessica Rucker to discuss her latest book, I Saw Death Coming: A History of Terror and Survival in the War Against Reconstruction, a breakthrough account of the era that transports readers into the daily existence of formerly enslaved people and the white supremacist terror they faced after emancipation.

 This session was the third time that Dr. Williams has participated in our monthly Teach the Black Freedom Struggle online class series.
-Don’t miss the spring lineup — register now.
+Don’t miss upcoming sessions — register now.

 Participants shared what they learned and additional reflections on the session: